 Inspection of Books and Records.
-Holders of our ordinary shares have no general right under Cayman Islands law to inspect or obtain copies of our list of shareholders or our corporate records (other than copies of our memorandum and articles of association, our register of mortgages and charges, and any special resolutions passed by our shareholders).
+Holders of our ordinary shares have no general right under Cayman Islands law to inspect or obtain copies of our list of shareholders or our corporate records (other than copies of our memorandum and articles of association, our register of mortgages and charges, any special resolutions passed by our shareholders, and a list of our current directors).
 However, we will provide our shareholders with annual audited financial statements.
 See "-10.H.
 Document on Display."

 Issuance of Additional Shares.
-Our fourth amended and restated memorandum and articles of association authorizes our Board of Directors to issue additional ordinary shares from time to time as our Board of Directors shall determine, to the extent of available authorized but unissued shares.
+Our fourth amended and restated memorandum and articles of association authorizes our board of directors to issue additional ordinary shares from time to time as our board of directors shall determine, to the extent of available authorized but unissued shares.

-Our fourth amended and restated memorandum and articles of association also authorizes our Board of Directors to, without the approval of our shareholders, establish from time to time one or more series of preferred shares and to determine, with respect to any series of preferred shares, the terms and rights of that series, including, among other things:
+Our fourth amended and restated memorandum and articles of association also authorizes our board of directors to, without the approval of our shareholders, establish from time to time one or more series of preferred shares and to determine, with respect to any series of preferred shares, the terms and rights of that series, including, among other things:

-- the designation of the series; - · the number of shares of the series; - · the dividend rights, conversion rights, and voting rights; and - the rights and terms of redemption and liquidation preferences.
+- the designation of the series;

+- the number of shares of the series;

+- the dividend rights, conversion rights, and voting rights; and

+• the rights and terms of redemption and liquidation preferences.

-Our Board of Directors may issue preferred shares without action by our shareholders to the extent authorized but unissued.
+Our board of directors may issue preferred shares without action by our shareholders to the extent authorized but unissued.
 Issuance of these shares may dilute the voting power of holders of ordinary shares.

 Anti-Takeover Provisions.
-Some provisions of our fourth amended and restated memorandum and articles of association may discourage, delay or prevent a change of control of our company or management that shareholders may consider favorable, including provisions that authorize our Board of Directors to issue authorized preferred shares in one or more series and to designate the price, rights, preferences, privileges and restrictions of such preferred shares without any further vote or action by our shareholders.
+Some provisions of our fourth amended and restated memorandum and articles of association may discourage, delay or prevent a change of control of our company or management that shareholders may consider favorable, including provisions that authorize our board of directors to issue authorized preferred shares in one or more series and to designate the price, rights, preferences, privileges and restrictions of such preferred shares without any further vote or action by our shareholders.